iotexproject/w3bstream/README.md

 ### Retrieve ZKP

-After znode received the message, a message id will return, like below:
+After W3bstream received the message, a message id will return, like below:

 ```json
 {